Should AV and event staging costs be an important consideration among event planners at the very outset of their next event? We think they should.

 For reference, everyone working on your event has assigned day rates, based on eight to 10 hours per day.
 Other non-key personnel could have half-day or five-hour calls assigned.

-As we said at the beginning, pricing for AV and event staging is highly variable.
+As we said at the beginning, AV and event staging costs are highly variable.
 To get at realistic numbers more quickly, meeting planners can help by having the following information in hand at their initial AV provider meeting:

 When you work with an AV and event staging company, you’re not simply renting equipment.
 It should always be about matching the right complimenting equipment for the kind event you’re planning.